Elon Musk's State-By-State Approval Rating

-Some people praise Musk for his business prowess, having founded PayPal and grown Tesla into the electric car powerhouse it is today.
-In contrast, others find him problematic, referring to his outspoken nature, previously being called out for "misleading" financial advice by the SEC as just one example.
+Some people praise Musk for his business prowess, having founded PayPal and grown Tesla into the EV powerhouse it is today.
+In contrast, others find him problematic, referring to his outspoken nature, and run-ins with the SEC.

-Now the dust has settled from his initial Twitter takeover news, we’ve undertaken a study reviewing over 78,000 tweets from the last 12 months discussing “Elon Musk”.
-These tweets were then put through sentiment analysis tools to work out whether the user likes or dislikes him.
-As well as this, we have collated search data from Google, to see which states Musk has the most people interested in him.
+Now the dust has settled from his initial Twitter takeover news, we’ve undertaken a new study reviewing over 78,000 tweets from the last 12 months discussing Mr. Musk.
+These tweets were then put through sentiment analysis tools to work out whether each user likes or dislikes him.
+We have also collected search data from Google, to see which US states Musk has the most people interested in him.

-Read below for the full study analyzing the United States of Elon.
+Read below for the full study analyzing Elon Musk's "approval rating" by state.

-- Hawaiians like Elon Musk the most out of any state, with the highest proportion of positive tweets toward the tech entrepreneur (272 per 1,000 posts).
+- Hawaiians like Elon Musk more than any state, with the highest proportion of positive tweets toward the tech entrepreneur (272 per 1,000 posts).

-- Residents of Delaware are the most likely to feel negatively toward Musk, with 465 tweets per 1,000 expressing their dislike for the man, closely followed by Maine (448).
+- Residents of Delaware are the most likely to feel negatively toward Musk, with 465 tweets per 1,000 expressing their dislike, closely followed by Maine (448)

-- Massachusetts residents are the most interested in Elon Musk, with a monthly search volume of 1,069 per 100,000 Googling more information on him, the most of any state.
+- Massachusetts residents are the most interested in Elon Musk, with a monthly search volume of 1,069 per 100,000 residents Googling information about him.

 - In contrast, the people of Georgia have little interest toward Musk, with only 60 per 100,000 citizens searching for him on Google every month.

-Let’s see how this breaks down across the nation in each state.
+Let’s see how this breaks down across the nation.

 Delaware residents tend to tweet more about their dislike toward Musk, at around 465 tweets per 1,000, closely followed by Maine (448) and Oregon (443).
 See the map where Elon has the most haters below:

-Away from how they feel about the Tesla CEO, we also reviewed how many people were searching for more information on him online.
-Proportionally to the population, Massachusetts is the most interested in Elon Musk, with 1,069 Google searches made per 100,000 people in the state, the highest in the country.
+We also reviewed how many people searched for info on Elon Musk each month.
+Proportional to the state's population, Massachusetts is the most interested in Elon Musk, with 1,069 Google searches made per 100,000 people in the state, the highest in the country.
 The state of Georgia showed the least interest with only 60 searches made per 100,000 residents.

-Our study also analyzed the perception of Elon Musk and how this differs in relation to gender.
+Our study also analyzed how the perception of Elon Musk differs by gender.
 Where possible we reviewed the difference between men and women and what they say and feel about the tech entrepreneur.

 Women were only marginally more likely to tweet more negatively about Elon Musk, with 39.2% of their tweets being negative, compared to 38.1% in men.
 However, women were also slightly more likely to tweet more positively about Musk (19.3% vs 18.9%).

-Overall, men and women seem to like and dislike the tech entrepreneur an almost equal amount, indicating his online fans, and haters, appear to be not separated by gender.
+Overall, men and women seem to like and dislike the tech entrepreneur an almost equal amount.
+Indicating that his online fans and critics appear not to be influenced by gender.